centreon/centreon-documentation/cloud/getting-started/architecture.md

   * Pollers monitor resources in your infrastructure.
   * Pollers do not have a user interface (you see the pollers' activity on the central server's interface).
   * Pollers are part of your infrastructure, which means better security, latency and bandwidth.
+  * You [install your pollers](../installation/deploy-poller.md) using a simple script.
   * A VPN connects your pollers with the central server.

 ![image](../assets/getting-started/infra3.png)